-Companies today increasingly rely on the intersection of their team, their technology, and their data to deliver differentiating customer support and service.
-ESG's research validates that organizations with the most prepared teams, utilizing the best technology, and continuously using data to optimize operations are delivering the best customer experience and the best agent experience, and have navigated uncertain times while achieving dramatically better business results.
+Companies today increasingly rely on the intersection of their teams, their technology and their data to deliver differentiating customer support and service.
+ESG's research validates that organisations with the most prepared teams, using the best technology and continuously using data to optimise operations are delivering the best customer experience and the best agent experience.
+They have also navigated uncertain times while achieving dramatically better business results.

-It's clear customers today are rewarding companies that can provide a truly elevated customer experience.
-Organizations seeking to increase their customer service and support capabilities should study the behaviors of the Champions examined in this report and leverage this research to help make the business case for transforming their approach to meeting customers' needs.
+It's clear that customers today are rewarding companies with the ability to provide a truly elevated customer experience.
+Organisations seeking to increase their customer service and support capabilities should study the behaviour of the champions examined in this report and leverage this research to help make the business case for transforming their approach to meeting customers' needs.

-Appendix I: Research Methodology and Demographics
+Appendix I: Research methodology and demographics

-To gather data for this report, ESG conducted a comprehensive survey of business decision makers responsible for ensuring and enhancing customer service and support at their organizations.
-Organizations represented spanned the globe, including North America (N=256), Europe (N=250), Asia (N=250), and Latin America (N=256).
-Organizations represented were split between SMBs (those with <100 employees, N=500), midmarket organizations (those with 100-999 employees, N=255), and enterprises (those with 1,000 or more employees, N=257).
-The survey was fielded between July 14, 2020 and August 8, 2020.
-All respondents were provided an incentive to complete the survey in the form of cash awards and/or cash equivalents.
+To gather data for this report, ESG conducted a comprehensive survey of business decision makers responsible for ensuring and enhancing customer service and support in their organisations.
+Organisations represented spanned the globe, including North America (N=256), Europe (N=250), Asia (N=250) and Latin America (N=256).
+Organisations represented were split between SMBs (those with <100 employees, N=500), mid-market organisations (those with 100-999 employees, N=255) and enterprises (those with 1,000 or more employees, N=257).
+The survey was fielded between 14 July 2020 and 8 August 2020.
+All respondents were provided with an incentive to complete the survey in the form of cash awards and/or cash equivalents.

-After filtering out unqualified respondents, removing duplicate responses, and screening the remaining completed responses (on several criteria) for data integrity, a final sample of 1,012 respondents remained.
-The figures that follow detail the demographics of the respondent base discussed in this report, those representing organizations with fewer than 100 employees.
+After filtering out unqualified respondents, removing duplicate responses and screening the remaining completed responses (on several criteria) for data integrity, a final sample of 1,012 respondents remained.
+The figures that follow detail the demographics of the respondent base discussed in this report, those representing organisations with fewer than 100 employees.